EU missing overseas aid goals as austerity bites

 Such steps, the group said, would help some African economies build "the long-term conditions for when external assistance is no longer required".

-"This is close to realisation in a growing number of countries.
+"This is close to realization in a growing number of countries.
 But we are not there yet."

 Austria, France, Germany, Greece, Italy, the Netherlands and Spain had met less than a quarter of their promised increases, while Belgium, Britain, Luxembourg and Sweden were between 50 percent and 75 percent of the way there.